How to choose the right grounds for a fast divorce

 Our divorce lawyers are highly skilled in non-confrontational dispute resolution, including both mediation and collaborative law.
 Our team includes Resolution-trained mediators and trained collaborative lawyers, giving us the expertise you need to minimise the conflict in your divorce while protecting your interests.

 Our non-confrontational approach to divorce means we are usually able to help you get divorced faster and at a lower cost compared to court action.
-This approach also means it is usually possible to maintain a better relationship with your former spouse which can be highly beneficial, for example, if you have children you need to continue parenting together.
+This approach also means it is usually possible to maintain a better relationship with your former spouse, which can be highly beneficial.
+For example, if you have children, you need to continue parenting together.

 Get in touch with our divorce solicitors in London & South East England